razach/CarKeep/README.md

 See `docs/DEVELOPMENT.md` Section 8 for the UI Overhaul Plan focused on clarity, accessibility, and small, fast improvements.

+Deployment note: We’ll host the frontend and API as two Render.com services.
+The frontend calls the API server-side (no direct browser→API calls).
+See `docs/DEPLOYMENT.md`.

 ## 🚗 **Structure: Baseline + Scenarios**

 The system uses a **baseline + scenarios** approach that makes it easy to add new comparison scenarios: